jjkay03/NationsEvent/README.md

 - `/fullmoon` : Sets the time in the wolf to night and a full moon (210000).
 - `/permanentmessage <message>` : Displays a message to all players until cleared.
 - `/admingui` : Open admin GUI - toggle on or off main plugin features.
+- `/globalchat` : Enable/Disable the ability for players to use the chat.

 _+ Seasson specific commands_